 The proposed project would occur primarily within the existing NCDOT right-of-way.
-Additional right of way would be required along the length of the new bridge; this addition would occur primarily on the eastern side to minimize impacts to the Nantahala Power & Light Hydroelectric Plant Complex.
-New right of way segments would affect three (3) parcels; however, the proposed improvements are not anticipated to cause any residential or commercial relocations.
-Small segments of permanent utility easement, permanent drainage easement, and temporary construction easement would also be required.
-The commercial driveway to the Nantahala Power & Light Hydroelectric Plant Complex may be impacted during construction; however, temporary access would be provided.
+Additional right of way would be required along the length of the new bridge.
+New right of way segments would affect seven (7) parcels; however, the proposed improvements are not anticipated to cause any residential or commercial relocations.
+Small segments of permanent utility easement, temporary drainage easement, and temporary construction easement would also be required.
+Four total driveways (two commercial driveways to Wishon's Fishing Hole) may be impacted during construction; however, temporary access would be provided.